 Predict How Much a Stock Will Move – Notes and Considerations

-You can use this on any security which has listed options, such as stocks, ETFs and indices, etc..
+You can use this on any security which has listed options, such as stocks, ETFs, and indexes.

-You can also change the expiry time to find out what the expected move is for one week (if weekly options are available), next month, 3 months from now, etc.
+You can also change the option expiry date to find out what the expected move is for one week, next month, 3 months from now, etc.